CrystleSequeira/BrainStation-Capstone/README.md

 #### Methods:
 1. Clean data
-  1. Missing Data
+- Missing Data
-  2. Remove Columns
+- Remove Columns
-  3. EDA
+- EDA
+- Transform the dependent variable (Points) into a two classifications

 2. Feature Engineering
 - Extract Vintage from the title of the wine